History of Hungary before the Hungarian conquest: Stone Age

+Vértesszőlős, Homo heidelbergensis

 The oldest archaeological site which yielded evidence of human presence—human bones, pebble tools and kitchen refuse—in the Carpathian Basin was excavated at Vértesszőlős in Transdanubia in the 1960s.
 The Middle Pleistocene site was situated in calcareous tuff basins with a diameter of 3–6 meter that the nearby warm springs had formed.
 The site at Vértesszőlős was occupied five times between about 500,000 and 250,000 years ago.The occipital bone of an adult male Homo heidelbergensis, who is now known as "Samu", and a child's milk tooth were found.
 Tools of quartzite and silex pebbles collected at the nearby river were also found, as well as a fireplace with hearths made from crushed animal bones, with remains of wild horses, aurochs, bisons, red deer, deer, wolves, bears, and saber-toothed cats.

+Gap in the records

 There is a gap in the archaeological record, with no evidence of human presence between about 250,000 to 100,000 years ago.

+Middle Palaeolithic, Neanderthals

 The earliest Middle Palaeolithic sites are dated to the transitory period between the Riss and Würm glacial periods around 100,000 years ago.
 Remains of skulls show that Neanderthals inhabited northeastern Transdanubia and the Bükk Mountains during this period.
 The Neanderthals who lived in the region of Érd between around 100,000 and 40,000 BC used quartzite pebbles.
 They led hunting expeditions as far as the Gerecse Hills for cave bears, wild horses, woolly rhinoceros and other animals.
 A Neanderthal community settled near the hot-water springs at Tata around 50,000 BC.
 They hunted mammoth calves, brown bear, wild horses and reed deer.
 A flat oval object made from mammoth tooth lamella, similar to the Indigenous Australians' ritual tjurunga, was found at the site.
 A third group of Neanderthals settled in the caves of the Pilis, Vértes and Gerecse Hills.
 They regularly visited the Bükk Mountains and the White Carpathians to collect raw material for their tools.
 Ibex was the main prey of the Neanderthals of the Middle Palaeolothic sites in the Bükk Mountains.
 In addition to local stone, they used raw material from the White Carpathians and the region of the river Prut.
 Archaeological research suggest that the Neanderthals disappeared from the northern regions of the Carpathian Basin around 40,000 years ago.